VinitKumar01/2025-Daily-Code-Logs/README.md

 9-4-2025 || Learnt about lifetimes in rust and also solved some rustling exercises.

-10-4-2025 || Learnt crates, modules, packages etc. in rust.
+10-4-2025 || Learnt crates, modules, packages etc. also some part of serde and boash library in rust.